RobustoFramework/Robusto/docs/About.md

 ## Nothing really works for long

-Even quality technology will fail eventually.
+Even quality technology will fail eventually.<br />
 Granted, when quality hardware fails, often it hasn't or couldn’t be maintained or has been damaged.
-And when great hardware has failed, from Voyager to JWST, brilliant engineers have often been able to work around this using software changes, made possible thanks to redundant pathways in the hardware architecture.<br />
+And when great hardware has failed, from Voyager to JWST, brilliant engineers have often been able to work around it using software changes, often made possible thanks to redundant pathways in the hardware architecture.<br />
 But outside aerospace applications and enterprise servers, the only truly redundant systems we normally own is the dual-circuit brake systems in cars.

 Instead, the approach has been to minimize failure by increasing quality and sturdiness. <br />